Sue Godfrey Nature Park

 Roesel's bush-cricket is nationally less-widespread, centred on the Thames estuary, though it is currently expanding, perhaps as a consequence of global warming.
 It arrived at Sue Godfrey Nature Park sometime in the early 1990s, and is now abundant here.
 Its song is a continuous, high-pitched reeling, which can continue on the same note for several minutes.

 While grasshoppers bury their eggs below the ground, bush-crickets lay theirs in grass stems, and the females have a long ovipositor on their rear end to accomplish this.

 Management and use

 Management is necessary to maintain the current high diversity of species and habitats.
-Much of this is carried out by local volunteers, with occasional assistance from our nature conservation section.
+Much of this is carried out by the Creekside Discovery Centre with help local volunteers and with occasional assistance from our nature conservation section.